-Self-sustaining ground-level lights are extremely easy to install and they can work as spotlights.
-Consider installing ground-level lights around your pathway to illuminate it and highlight where leads.
+Self-sustaining ground-level lights are extremely easy to install and can work as spotlights.
+Consider installing ground-level lights around your pathway to illuminate it and highlight where it leads.

 Ground-level lights come in different styles – from classic to modern – therefore it’s easy to find a design to suit your garden.
 You can install them strategically to give your garden a fresh, brand-new look.

 Spiral herb gardens are perfect for small spaces.
 Their rising spiral design means they can accommodate various herbs in a limited space.